KrisRosser/Battleship/README.md

 ```
 Java is the programming language for this software.
 ```
-For easy development and debug this software is designed with Gradle Software tool.
+For easy development and debugging this software was designed with Gradle Software Development Build Tool.
 ```
-Gradle is not technically necessary, but is recommended
+Gradle is not technically necessary, but is recommended. https://gradle.org/
 ```

 ### Installing

 Download or clone this repository to a folder of your choice.

-I would recommend including a gitIgnore file.
+I would recommend including a .gitignore file for convienience.

-This project is designed to be used in conjunction with Gradle software develoment tool.
+This project is designed to be used in conjunction with Gradle Software Develoment Tool.

 Once in all files are situated, simple use Gradle Run or Gradle Runrobot to play and/or test the program.